Jayesh0706/notes/Docker Interview Questions.md

     - **ConfigMap** and **Secret** are technically objects, not controllers, but they are used by pods for configuration as described.

-- **Service & Networking:** Kubernetes uses a flat network model where each Pod gets an IP address (usually from an overlay network or CNI plugin).
-However, Pods come and go, so you rarely use Pod IPs directly.
-Instead, you define a **Service** which gives a stable address (ClusterIP) and DNS name.
-The Service routes to the currently healthy pods (via label selector).
-There are also different Service types (ClusterIP, NodePort, LoadBalancer, ExternalName) as described.
-Under the hood, kube-proxy sets up iptables rules or IPVS to forward traffic from the Service IP to pod IPs.
-For Service discovery, Kubernetes automatically creates DNS entries (if CoreDNS is set up, which it is by default in most installs).
+- **Service & Networking:** Kubernetes uses a flat network model where each Pod gets an IP address (usually from an overlay network or CNI plugin). ==However, Pods come and go, so you rarely use Pod IPs directly.
+Instead, you define a **Service** which gives a stable address (ClusterIP) and DNS name.== The Service routes to the currently healthy pods (via label selector).
+There are also different Service types (ClusterIP, NodePort, LoadBalancer, ExternalName) as described. ==Under the hood, kube-proxy sets up iptables rules or IPVS to forward traffic from the Service IP to pod IPs==.
+For ==Service discovery, Kubernetes automatically creates DNS entries== (if CoreDNS is set up, which it is by default in most installs).
 So if you have a service “myapp” in namespace “demo”, any pod can resolve `myapp.demo.svc.cluster.local` to the Service’s cluster IP.

-- **Ingress:** While Services of type LoadBalancer can expose services, in many setups you use an **Ingress** resource with an **Ingress Controller** (like nginx ingress, Traefik, etc.) to manage external HTTP/HTTPS access.
-Ingress allows you to define rules for routing (hostnames, paths) to different services, and handle things like TLS termination.
-For example, you can expose multiple services under one IP with different URL paths or hostnames via an Ingress.
+- **Ingress:** ==While Services of type LoadBalancer can expose services, in many setups you use an **Ingress** resource with an **Ingress Controller** (like nginx ingress, Traefik, etc.) to manage external HTTP/HTTPS access==. ==Ingress allows you to define rules for routing (hostnames, paths) to different services, and handle things like TLS termination.== #veryImp For example, you can expose multiple services under one IP with different URL paths or hostnames via an Ingress.
 Ingress is a higher-level concept for web traffic entry.

 - **Volumes & Persistent Storage:** Kubernetes abstracts storage with **Volumes**.
 Unlike Docker, volumes in K8s can outlive the container (especially persistent volumes).
 There are many volume types (emptyDir, hostPath, configMap, secret, persistentVolumeClaim, etc).
 The pattern for persistent storage:

-    - Define a **PersistentVolume** (PV) which represents an actual storage (like a cloud disk, NFS share, etc.) – or rely on dynamic provisioning.
+    - Define a **PersistentVolume** (PV) ==which represents an actual storage== (like a cloud disk, NFS share, etc.) – or rely on dynamic provisioning.

-    - Define a **PersistentVolumeClaim** (PVC) which is a request for storage by a pod (ex: “I need 10Gi of storage, of type SSD”).
+    - Define a **PersistentVolumeClaim** (PVC) ==which is a request for storage by a pod (ex: “I need 10Gi of storage, of type SSD”).
 If using a storage class and dynamic provisioning, a PV may be provisioned on the fly.
-The PVC will bind to a matching PV.
+The PVC will bind to a matching PV==.

-    - In the Pod spec (or Deployment), include a volume that references the PVC.
+    - ==In the Pod spec (or Deployment), include a volume that references the PVC.
 Now that volume is mounted in the container, providing durable storage.
-If the pod dies and is recreated, if it uses the same PVC, it gets the same data.
+If the pod dies and is recreated, if it uses the same PVC, it gets the same data==. #imp

     - For StatefulSets, Kubernetes can manage one PVC per pod automatically (naming them with the pod).
 For Deployments (stateless), usually all replicas share a PVC is not possible (only one pod can bind to ReadWriteOnce volume in most cases), so for multiple writers you need either a RWX volume (like NFS) or handle state externally.